 Whether it’s to escape the same four walls you have been looking at for days, breathe in some fresh air that doesn’t smell like sour milk, or you just feel the urge to hook your arm up to an IV drip of coffee, it’s important to know that you’re not alone.

-Perfect for mother’s groups, or just a solo trip, these places will make your daily adventure with a little one that little bit easier.
+Canberra offers a variety of child-friendly cafes to suit every family’s needs, from a peaceful coffee break, delicious menus, or somewhere the kids can play safely.
+Perfect for mother’s groups, or just a solo trip, these places will make your daily adventure out of the house with a little one that little bit easier.

 The Knox